sepsis-omics/tutorials/docs/workshop/genomics/1a/index.md

 - Go to <ss>Tools &rarr; NGS Analysis &rarr; NGS: Annotation &rarr; barrnap</ss> and set the following:
 - <ss>Fasta file</ss>: <fn>MRSA252.fna</fn>
 - Click <ss>Execute</ss>
-- The output is <fn>barrnap on data 3</fn> It is a gff3 format file. (general feature format version 3).
+- The output is <fn>barrnap on data 3</fn> It is a gff3 format file (general feature format version 3).
 Each line in the file describes a feature in the DNA sequence.

 #### Filter the annotations to get the 23S RNAs